srinivasaraog/angular2-WatchMovies/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
-"# angular2-WatchMovies"
-## this application facilitatest to watch movies and search movies in all languages.Developed this using angular 2